-Action Step Necessary Tasks Task Status 5.1 Maintain accreditation 5.1.1 Pass biannual NELAP 5.1.1 During the February 2018 audit, TCEQ reviewers through the National audits and address any determined that most problems identified in our 2016 audit Environmental Laboratory identified deficiencies had been addressed.
-They identified 8 issues, three of which Accreditation Program were deemed critical.
-We have prepared a response to the (NELAP) as implemented by audit findings including corrective actions to address all The NELAC Institute (TNI) issues.
-We are currently awaiting TCEQ's approval of our and the Texas Commission on corrective action plans.
+Action Step Necessary Tasks Task Status 5.1 Maintain accreditation 5.1.1 Pass biannual NELAP 5.1.1 During the February 2018 audit, TCEQ reviewers through the National audits and address any determined that most problems identified in our 2016 audit had Environmental Laboratory identified deficiencies been addressed.
+They identified 8 issues, three of which were Accreditation Program deemed critical.
+We prepared a response to the audit findings (NELAP) as implemented by including corrective actions to address all issues and the The NELAC Institute (TNI) response was accepted by TCEQ in July 2018 to close out the and the Texas Commission on audit.
 Environmental Quality (TCEQ) 5.1.2 Perform two rounds of proficiency testing annually in general chemistry and microbiology 5.1.2 All PT tests are current per NELAP requirements.
-We have now completed 8 years of microbiology and general chemistry testing with a 96% or greater success rate for each study (4 failures in 2009, 1 in 2010, 1 in 2011, 1 in 2012, 1 in 2013, 2 in 2014, 1 in 2015, and 2 in 2016, 0 in 2017, and 3 in 2018).
+We have now completed 9 years of microbiology and general chemistry testing with a 96% or greater success rate for each study (4 failures in 2009, 1 in 2010, 1 in 2011, 1 in 2012, 1 in 2013, 2 in 2014, 1 in 2015, and 2 in 2016, 0 in 2017, 5 in 2018, and 1 in 2019).
 5.1.3 Maintain laboratory documents in compliance with the current TNI Standard (i.e. standard operating procedures, quality manual) 5.1.3 SOPs are in place for all certified tests.
 These SOPs are updated as errors are identified or as regulations change.
 Quality Manual is in place.
 This manual is updated as errors are identified or as regulations change.
 5.2 Maintain superior customer service 5.2.1 Work with local Texas Water Utilities Association (TWUA) to offer continuing education classes 5.2.1 Staff gave a presentation at the February 2018 Hill Country Chapter TWUA meeting.
-5.2.2 Assist customers to comply with testing requirements of third party agencies (i.e. DSHS, TCEQ, lenders) 5.2.2 UGRA maintains good relations with our customers by providing timely and high quality service, and providing answers to numerous inquiries and questions.
+5.2.2 Assist customers to comply with testing requirements of third party agencies (i.e. DSHS, TCEQ, lenders) 5.2.2 UGRA maintains good relations with our customers by providing timely and high quality service and providing answers to numerous inquiries and questions.
 We have attached a survey to our report emails to get more feedback from customers and to give us the opportunity to improve our service.